-Some of the proposed changes to the housing finance programs are focused on development of special needs and rural housing.
+In 2018, SDHDA added a \$600,000 set-aside for development of special needs housing.
+Since that time the development of special needs housing has picked up, but there still remains a strong shortage and demand for that type of housing.
 Special needs/service enriched housing could be designated for households with disabilities, veterans, homeless, youth, etc. SDHDA has a strong relationship with the state Department of Human Services and the Department of Social Services which can provide assistance to ensure appropriate housing development and services are made available.